thanm/cabi-testgen/README.md

 * "-recur=0" tells the generator to avoid emitting recursive calls

+* "-takeaddr=0" tells the generator to avoid taking the address of params or returns.

 * "-inmax=N" tells the generator to emit at most N input params (by default number of input paramters is randomly chosen between 0 and 15)

 * "-outmax=N" tells the generator to emit at most N output params (by default number of output parameters is randomly chosen between 0 and 15)